 Last but not least, the Tower is also built upon a mall (complete with a casino) for one to spend the remainder of day.

-To be honest, Auckland is so urbanised that, while it’s easy to satisfy one’s hunger with the wide range of food options, there isn’t much specialty to hunt for (unless you have fat wallets).
+To be honest, Auckland is so urbanised that, while it’s easy to satisfy one’s hunger with the wide range of food options, there isn’t much specialty to hunt for like that found in Queenstown or Bangkok (unless you have fat wallets).
 Luckily for us, we managed to seek out some special eating places (when we were not eating McDonald’s and Burger King lol)

 You can start your day at Remedy Coffee off Queen Street.
 A small outfit that offers a cosy ambience, it serves up healthy doses of granola and Western breakfast for the inner health guru in you 😛

 If possible, opt to seat yourself by the wooden window to people watch while you dig in!